pgrange/bash_unit/README.md

     fake <command> [replacement code]

 Fakes *command* and replaces it with *replacement code* (if code is specified) for the rest of the execution of your test.
 If no replacement code is specified, then it replaces command by one that echoes stdin of fake.
-This may be usefull if you need to simulate an environment for you code under test.
+This may be useful if you need to simulate an environment for you code under test.

 For instance: